Babylon77/Nutrition-app/SPRINT_ROADMAP.md

 - **During**: Monitor terminal for errors continuously
 - **After**: Full mobile testing and integration verification

+### **Project Management Notes (From Review)**
+- **Sprint Planning**: For future sprints, define clear "Acceptance Criteria" and a "Definition of Done" for each story/task to improve clarity and measurability.
+- **Tooling**: Consider exploring GitHub Projects boards for sprint management and `release-please` for automated versioning and changelog generation.

 ---

 ## **SPRINT 1: Food System Core Improvements**